-iPods and other music players are not to be used during class tests and quizzes.
-Having one out during a test or quiz will result in a grade of zero and possible disciplinary action.
+iPods and other music players are not to be used during class testss.
+Having one out during a test will result in a grade of zero and possible disciplinary action.

-Students with Learning Disabilities

-Students requesting class and exam accommodations must first register with the Dean of Students Office Disability Resource Center (DRC), www.dso.ufl.edu/drc/.
-That office will provide a documentation letter via email to your instructor.
+Students with Learning Disabilities Students requesting class and exam accommodations must first register with the Dean of Students Office Disability Resource Center (DRC), www.dso.ufl.edu/drc/.
+That office will provide a documentation letter via email to the course coordinator.
 This must be done as early as possible in the semester, at least one week before the first exam, so there is adequate time to make proper accommodations.